Easy-Load Kiln Assembly Instructions printer-friendly page icon

 SHIPPING INSPECTION

-2. We build a support cage inside the kiln interior to prevent kiln bricks from shifting and cracking – although, no matter what, some minor cracking of the firebrick is almost always going to be present.
+2. We build a support cage inside the kiln interior to prevent kiln bricks from shifting and cracking, although no matter what, some minor cracking of the firebrick is almost always going to be present.

 3. Examine the “Shockwatch” and “Tiltwatch” labels if included.
 If they indicate a problem, note it on the Bill of Lading.

 6. THIS IS CRITICAL.
 DO NOT DISCARD ANY PACKAGING MATERIAL UNTIL YOU HAVE CAREFULLY CHECKED THE KILN FOR DAMAGE.
 After that, if there is damage, you will be responsible.
-Once you sign for the kiln it is yours.
+Once you sign for the kiln, it is yours.
 Make your notations as specific as possible to protect yourself if concealed damage is subsequently discovered.

-7. Inspect kiln as soon as possible AND DEFINITELY WITHIN 2 DAYS –EVEN IF YOU ARE GOING TO STORE THE KILN.
+7. Inspect the kiln as soon as possible AND DEFINITELY WITHIN 2 DAYS –EVEN IF YOU ARE GOING TO STORE THE KILN.
 Claims must be filed within 2 days of receipt of goods.

 8. We suggest taking digital pictures as soon as you receive the kiln.